LluviaCarmesi/Invoicer/README.md

 ### TODO

-- Show accounts menu
-- Show rows for invoice data when making an invoice
+- Make rows dynamic (When one has data in either ticketNumber or total, make another one appear)
 - Connect mysql db with form
 - Make buttons functional